 The system will also flag up situations where your client should not be given an allergy alert test or have their hair coloured – for example, if they are under 16 or have previously had an allergic reaction to hair colour.

-The new-style toolkits include client information sheets which explain why allergy tests are so important and why you are taking the issue seriously as a responsible and professional business.
+The new toolkits include client information sheets which explain why allergy tests are so important and why you are taking the issue seriously as a responsible and professional business.

-The allergy alert testing toolkit is free to NHBF Members (£10 p&p) and can be ordered online or by phone on 01234 831965.
+The consultation, allergy alert and industry tests toolkit is free to NHBF Members (£4.50 p&p) and can be ordered online or by phone on 01234 831965.

 Not yet a Member?
 Join us now for less than 80p a day to access this user-friendly in-depth guide and make sure you are complying with GDPR.